 3. Wake Up Earlier

 Getting up earlier to get a jumpstart on the day is another great way to relieve daily stress.
 You could spend 15 minutes exercising, reading, meditating, or doing something else that will help you start the day off on the right foot.
 It’s also nice to be up and ready for the day before the rest of the family gets up.
 Going to bed earlier will help you get up earlier, so begin with that.
 Don’t start attempting to get up earlier while keeping the same too-late bedtime.

 4. Cut Back on Caffeine

-While you might think that drinking more coffee will help you gain the energy you need to get through the day, it can also raise your anxiety levels and even cause a panic attack.
+While you might think that drinking soda, energy drinks or coffee will help you gain the energy you need to get through the day, it can also raise your anxiety levels and even cause a panic attack.
 This will make you feel more stressed out and can make it more difficult to cope with daily stress that inevitably crops up.
 Too much caffeine can also cause sweating, a rapid heart rate, and shakiness.
 Don’t cut yourself off cold turkey, because that will lead to withdrawal symptoms such as headaches and lethargy.
-Instead, just cut back a little every few days until you are drinking only one or two cups per day, preferably in the morning.
+Instead, just cut back a little every few days until you are drinking fewer caffeinated beverages, preferably in the morning.